FIRST YEAR - APPLY

 - Diversity of disciplinary interests/aspirations

-Your application will be reviewed by a selection board made up of university staff and faculty.
+Your application will be reviewed by a selection board made up of university staff.
 If your application advances to the second round, you’ll be asked to participate in a short interview before final decisions will be made.

 SUMMER EXPERIENCE — PREPARE, SERVE & CONNECT